major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 The factors at play here are **stability** and **volatility**.

+### Stability

 In Uncle Bob's _Clean Architecture_, he wrote about the [Stable Dependency Principle](/wiki/stable-dependency-principle/).

 He said that,

-> "Components dependencies should be in the direction of stability"
+> "Components' dependencies should be in the direction of stability"

 To visualize that, if we were to look at the [clean architecture]() that he talks about, we'd notice that it's the **domain layer** that holds the highest level of **stability** AND **policy**.

 <img class="centered-image" style="width: 50%;" src="/img/wiki/package-principles/stability.svg">

-<p class="caption">Clean architecture showing that stability goes towards the domain layer</p>.
+<p class="caption">Clean architecture showing that stability goes towards the domain layer</p>

 Why is that?
 Why does the **domain layer** hold the highest level of policy and stability?

-The reason is that the **domain layer** contains the domain modeling code that most closely describes how your business actually works in the real world.
+That's because the **domain layer** contains the domain modeling code that most closely describes how your business _actually works_ in the real world.

-Since it's very unlikely that your business will drastically change, that means it's very unlikely that we will need to make drastic changes to the domain layer code.
+Since it's very unlikely that your business will drastically change, that means that the code that best describes your business is _also unlikely_ to need change.

 That's what makes the **domain layer** quite stable.

-And stable components are components that we can rely on, so it makes sense to enable the unstable (volatile) components to depend on the stable ones, but never rely on an unstable one... like a front-end.
+And stable components are components that we can rely on.
+Therefore, it makes sense to organize the unstable (volatile) components to depend on the stable ones, but never make a stable component rely on something unstable.
+Like a back-end relying on a front-end.

+<p class="special-quote"><b>An examplary blunder:</b> <a href="https://softwareontheroad.com/reversing-tinder-api-with-nodejs/?utm_source=reddit-webdev&utm_medium=group_post">Here's one</a>.
+It's titled, "Exploiting Tinder to get paid features for free".
+The "TL;DR?
+Too much on client side" - via <a href="https://www.reddit.com/r/javascript/comments/d8rbcv/exploiting_tinder_to_get_paid_features_for_free/f1ch6b7/">Reddit</a>.</p>

 <p class="special-quote"><b>Opinion</b>: I think the reason why new developers usually end up working in front-end development jobs straight out of school is because technical managers are aware that the front-end is volatile, and if it were mucked up by a new hire, the business would still be OK.
 There's a lot more at risk for backend development because it's so critical.</p>